Skin Rash - Types, Causes, Tests and more

 Fungal Infection

 Fungal infection causes skin rashes that can be itchy and affect your quality of life.
-Some common fungal infections are ringworm, jock itch and athlete’s foot.
+Some common fungal infection are ringworm, jock itch and athlete’s foot.
 Fungi are opportunistic pathogens.
 They invade people who have weakened immunity.

 Fungal infections are the most hazardous and can be infectious.
 Fungi contain a rigid cell wall that is hard to break or disrupt.
 So fungal infections can be life-threatening and hard to treat.

 Ringworms are not caused by worms but by fungus.
 They get transmitted from one infected person to another or from a contaminated surface.
-Ringworms cause red and itchy skin.
+Ringworm cause red and itchy skin.
 Ringworms spread quickly, so keep your skin clean and do not share personal items like towels and soaps.

 Bacterial infections